Crni88/eRent/README.md

 Start the windows app inside visual studio IDE.

 To recive FCM notifications your AVD need to have Google Play Services.
 (The time to recive a notification can vary.)

+Notifications can only be recived if the app is in the foreground or closed.